-- 2. Where, due to any particular structural arrangements in the ship, difficulty is experienced in determining from the tables the minimum fire integrity value of any divisions, such values are subject to the special consideration by the Register. - 3.
-Where the contents and use of a space are such that there is a doubt as to its classification, it shall be treated as a space within the relevant category having the most stringent boundary requirements. - 4.
-Notwithstanding the provisions of 2.2.2 there are no special requirements for material or fire integrity of boundaries where only a dash appears in the tables. - 5.
-Small enclosed spaces inside the room are treated as separate spaces if square of doorways to adjacent spaces is less than 30 per cent of openings (doorways).
+- 2. Where the contents and use of a space are such that there is a doubt as to its classification, it shall be treated as a space within the - relevant category having the most stringent boundary requirements.

+3. Notwithstanding the provisions of 2.2.2 there are no special requirements for material or fire integrity of boundaries where only a dash appears in the tables. - 4.
+Small enclosed spaces inside the room are treated as separate spaces if square of doorways to adjacent spaces is less than 30 % of openings (doorways).
 Fire integrity of bulkheads and decks surrounding such spaces shall comply with the requirements set forth in tables of the paragraph of the Rules.